-The Integral and Transpersonal Psychology PhD is situated within the East-West Psychology (EWP) department.
-Founded in 1975, EWP is a multidisciplinary department concerned with the meeting of Eastern, Western, and indigenous psychological and spiritual traditions.
-Through its unique combination of cognitive and experiential offerings, the department seeks to ground academic excellence and the acquisition of professional skills in both the personal transformation of students and the cultivation of a spiritually informed scholarship.
+The Integral and Transpersonal Psychology department seeks to ground academic excellence and the acquisition of professional skills in both the personal transformation of students and the cultivation of a spiritually informed scholarship.

-As an academic field, EWP constitutes a larger context for many disciplines that explore the interface of psychology and spirituality, including integral and transpersonal and integral psychology, Asian psychologies, modern consciousness studies, participatory spirituality, depth psychology (Jungian, archetypal, and psychoanalytic), contemplative psychology, religious comparative studies, shamanic and indigenous studies, and ecopsychology.
-Approaching the encounter among Eastern, Western, and indigenous worldviews in the spirit of dialogue, mutual transformation, and open inquiry, participants in this department actively explore the practical implications and professional applications of this convergence for a diverse and multicultural world.
+As such, our curriculum provides context for the exploration of many disciplines that explore the interface of psychology and spirituality, including integral and transpersonal psychology, Asian psychologies, modern consciousness studies, participatory spirituality, transpersonally-informed therapies, depth psychology, contemplative psychology, religious comparative studies, shamanic and indigenous studies, ecopsychology, and more.
+Approaching the encounter among diverse worldviews in the spirit of dialogue, mutual transformation, and open inquiry, participants in this department actively explore the practical implications and professional applications of this convergence for a diverse and multicultural world.
 This commitment also entails bridging psychospiritual growth with social, cultural, and ecological transformation.

-The EWP department is guided by and dedicated to the following educational ideals:
+The ITP department is guided by and dedicated to the following educational ideals: